jackrabbit72380/Ho4kmmm/0.7.1/data/objects/scenary/h1_base_models/readme.md

 ## (h1_base_models)
-inside you will find all halo 1 base models blend, max, obj, verions. all blend files have added bone to center of the scene, just create "data/objects/scenary/h1_base_models" directory and drop em in there, Win!
+ Inside you will find all halo 1 base models blend, max, obj, verions. all blend files have added bone to center of the scene, just create "data/objects/scenary/h1_base_models" directory and drop em in there, Win!
 Enjoy!